Help for Gymnasts with Diastasis Recti is Here

 The sessions are one hour and are conducted over Zoom or in person in select locations.
 If the client is a minor, an adult will need to be in attendance in the same room during the call.

-During the consultation we go over:
+During a 60 minute visit we go over:

 • Your current symptoms or issues